robfatland/nexus/bash/env.md

-Installing packages (libraries) within an environment can be done on an as-needed basis; but reproducibility comes by means of grocery list files that consist primarily of a list of libraries.
-The two common varieties are `environment.yml` and `requirements.txt` files.
+Installing packages (libraries) within an environment can be done on an as-needed basis; but reproducibility comes by means of grocery list files (called *environment files*) that consist primarily of a list of libraries.
+Two common varieties are `environment.yml` and `requirements.txt` files.
 These correspond respectively to `conda` and `pip`.
 Mnemonic: `p` is close to `q` and `c` is close to `e`.
-The idea is to feed the package manager one of these package list files and let it solve the compatibilities and install compatible versions of the various packages.
+The idea is to feed the package manager one of these environment files and let it solve for compatibilities and install corresponding versions of the various packages.